Generally, educators don’t expect teacher gifts.

 - Mason jars filled with consumables or practical items like paperclips

-- Cozy blanket
+- Cozy blanket and a nice smelling candle.

 - Gift card holders that make the gift card a more fun gift